millerlp/Tide_calculator/README.md

 and have an Arduino with attached real time clock, based on either a DS1307 or DS3231 I2C-based chip.

+Download:
+If you don't already have a git application installed and don't want to deal with learning git, you can simply download these files using the Download ZIP link on the right side of the webpage.
+Extract the ZIP archive and grab the directories you need (detailed below in the Installation section).

 Installation:

 To generate a prediction of the current tide height for a site, install the following: